 - Don't be afraid to buy used!
-Kid to Kid, Plato's Closet, Uptown Cheapskate, and Hut no 8 have great consignment clothes, great way to get name-brands for cheap.
+Kid to Kid, Plato's Closet, and Uptown Cheapskate have great consignment clothes.
+It's a good way to get name-brands for cheap.
 Most of my wardrobe and my kids' wardrobes are from yard sales (see how to become a Yard Sale Ninja for my tricks).

 - Walmart.
 Love it or hate it, let's call it like it is.
 I bought my daughter a full-sized Disney Princess Backpack for $6.
 SIX DOLLARS!
 You can't beat that.
 Their clothes, shoes, hair accessories, and school supplies are also great deals.

 - Amazon.
 Their prices may or may not be the best.
 But with Amazon Prime, their 2-day shipping is great for last-minute shopping.
 And you can find ANYTHING on Amazon, which is great for those who live in smaller cities with few options.